Management5Exceptions/ProjectManagement/README.md

           self.showAd(placement: String ?? "")
 }
 ```
-4. For lock the orientation of interstitial create a file `AppDelegate` and create a structure in it.
+4. For lock the orientation of interstitial in your `AppDelegate` and override a function in it.

 ```swift
       func application(_ application: UIApplication, supportedInterfaceOrientationsFor window: UIWindow?) -> UIInterfaceOrientationMask {